 My recent and ongoing externally funded projects include:

 - Sheffield Centre for Equity and Inclusion.
 Office for Students and Research England.
 (As Co-Director).

 - Community-led impact for rural land rights in South Africa: A multilingual best practice handbook.
 AHRC.
 (As Principal Investigator).

 - Many Happy Returns – Enabling Reusable Packaging Systems.
 Industrial Strategy Challenge Fund: Smart Sustainable Plastic Packaging Challenge.
 (As Co-Investigator).

 - Land rights in rural South Africa: Creating a record of practice in an ongoing crisis.
 AHRC Urgency Grant.
 (As Principal Investigator).

 - Mapping community heritage with young people in rural South Africa.
 AHRC GCRF Network Plus Funding.
 (As Principal Investigator).

-Seth supports the DHI in developing research projects, programmes, and proposals, across a wide range of subjects.
+I support the DHI in developing research projects, programmes, and proposals, across a wide range of Digital Humanities subject areas.

 I welcome PhD applications related to corpus linguistics, semantics, Keywords, lexicography and lexicology, community archiving, technology for inclusion, and digital humanities.